 The Maldivian sea turtle conservation society established a team in 2011 following concerns over the dwindling sea turtle population throughout the Maldives.
 This government recognised programme is involved with three key areas of turtle conservation: the protection of turtle nests, followed by assisted rearing; the rehabilitation of injured turtles; and photo identity techniques and satellite tracking.
 Based at the Marine Research Centre at the Four Seasons resorts they work with local islands across the Maldives to foster awareness of turtle conservation and to help encourage them to protect the nests of turtles in the Maldives.

 Green turtles are found throughout the archipelago.
-The green turtle is large, with a carapace up to 3 feet long.
-They can weigh up to 350 pounds and their carapace can be many colours, including shades of black, grey, green, brown or yellow.
+The green turtle is large, with a shell up to 3 feet long.
+They can weigh in at up to 350 pounds and their shell can be many colours, including shades of black, grey, green, brown or yellow.
 Adult green turtles are the only herbivorous sea turtles.
 When young, they are carnivorous, but as adults they eat seaweeds and seagrass.

 Hawksbill turtles forage and nest throughout the Maldives.
-The grow to approximately 3.5 feet long and weigh up to 180 pounds.
+They grow to around 3.5 feet long and weigh up to 180 pounds.
 Hawksbill turtles were named for the shape of their beak, which looks similar to the beak of a raptor.
-The eat sponges.
-These turtles have a beautiful tortoiseshell pattern on their carapace, and have been hunted nearly to extinction for their shells.
+They eat sponges.
+These turtles have a beautiful tortoiseshell pattern on their shell, and have been hunted nearly to extinction for this.

-Olive Ridleys are not known to nest, they are commonest offshore and in the north.
+Olive Ridleys are not known to nest, they are commonly seen offshore and in the north.
 Named for their olive coloured shell.
 They are small and weigh under 100 pounds.
-They eat mainly invertebrates such as crabs, shrimp, rock lobsters, jellyfish, and tunicates, although some will eat primarily algae.
+They eat mainly invertebrates such as crabs, shrimp, rock lobsters and jellyfish, although some will eat primarily algae.

 Leatherback turtles are also very rare in the Maldives.
 They are the largest of the sea turtles and can reach lengths of over 6 feet and can weigh over 2,000 pounds.
 These animals are deep divers, and have the ability to dive to over 3,000 feet.
 The Leatherback turtle has a shell that consists of a single piece with 5 ridges, and is distinctive from other turtles who have plated shells.